-- We will expand our circle of influence through Membership additions to TAG and TAG Smart Energy
+- We will expand our circle of influence through Membership additions to TAG and TAG Smart Communities & Sustainability

-- We will remain focused on enabling Technologies by embracing innovation companies and organizations focused on Smart Energy
+- We will remain focused on enabling Technologies by embracing innovation companies and organizations focused on Smart Communities & Sustainability

 - We will support relevant Sponsors to enhance and lead in our journey

 - We will maintain consistent Communications to create awareness and inspiration around our mission

 - We will form strategic Collaborations to add value through adding clusters, publications and technical briefings on Smart Community technologies